Leaders at schools and services

 Be You builds on the great work early learning services and schools are already doing.

 If you’re a leader in an early learning service or a primary or secondary school, then Be You is for you.
-Working closely with educators, children and young people, you’re in a great position to help drive positive change – not just at an individual level, but within the whole school community.
+Working closely with educators, children and young people, you’re in a great position to help drive positive change – not just at an individual level, but within the whole learning community.
 Be You will help you make the most of this opportunity.

-Individual educators can participate in Be You, with access to Professional Learning, Fact Sheets and supporting resources to enhance their approach to mental health and wellbeing in their everyday teaching practice.
+Individual educators can participate in Be You, with access to Professional Learning, Fact Sheets and resources to enhance their approach to mental health and wellbeing in their everyday teaching practice.

 You can register as an individual educator at any time.